Kapil706/ApniList/README.md

 5. Using MongoDB Atlas for hosting the Database
 6. EJS (Embedded JavaScript) in HTML for Reducing the Code base and Redudant HTML Data.

+Code for the Project Lies in # Master Branch

+So git Checkout to master.

 Here Are Some Photos How It Looks :